HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### Author(s):

-- If via various discussions, it is decided that the RFC must be "paused" until further information can be obtained, and rough consensus has been met to pause rather than reject or withdraw, replace "rfc-community-review" with "rfc-paused" and comment in the PR with the rationale.
+- If via various discussions, it is decided that the RFC must be "paused" until further information can be obtained, and rough consensus has been met to pause rather than reject or withdraw, replace "rfc-community-review" with "rfc-paused" and comment in the pull request with the rationale.

 #### Shepherd: